tarwn/lessthandot-hugo/blogs/content/posts/2013-01-28-when-do-statistics-update.md

-To read more about extended Events, look to [Jonathan Kehayias’s series on SQLSkills.com][2].
+To read more about extended Events, look to [Jonathan Kehayias's series on SQLSkills.com][2].

 Set up a test table named statsupdate.